Wolfy-ly23/Wolfy-ly23/README.md

 I       ↳ [Missing 2,5 Years]
 I          ↳ [No Further Information]
 I
-I       [???]
-I        ↳ [Missing 5 Years]
-I           ↳ [Status: Gone.]
 I
 I
 I
 I
 I
 I       [Text Loaded]
-I        ↳ ["There are 2 Worlds, The Real World, and the Internet, At one You Might Feel Comfortable, And in the Other one You have to Survive, Both are Important, so Treat Both Right"]
+I        ↳ ["The Digital World is Important, But Real life will always be the life you should take care the most of."]
 I          ↳ [Text End]
 I
 I
 I
 I        [Text Loaded]
-I        ↳ ["I cant Wait for the Day im Lying on the Floor slowly Fading Away and hearing the sound of the sirens"] I          ↳ [Text End]
+I        ↳ ["I Always wondered if im the only one who feels it?"]
+I          ↳ [Text End]
 I
 I
 I
 I
 I       [Text Loaded]
-I        ↳ ["I think i just have To accept that im not an Kid anymore"] I          ↳ [Text End]
+I        ↳ ["VR is a way for me to Escape the World, it is not recommended though"] I          ↳ [Text End]
 I
 I
 I
 I
 I       [Text Loaded]
-I        ↳ ["I Love Someone Who is Not Real"]
+I        ↳ ["Why Do we live"]
 I          ↳ [Text End]
 I
 I